pdl/jtl/spec/draft.md

 - A node list, which may contain zero or more nodes.
 This may be used in another calculation.
 - A void result, indicating that no result was expected.
 This is distinct from an empty node list.

+### Scope

+All JTL instructions are evaluated in a scope, an environment which can be used as an interface to accessible variables and templates.

+A new subscope is created for each instruction, and for each evaluation within the instruction.

+Unless otherwise specified, a scope has access to variables in a parent (or ancestor) scope.
+It has access to templates defined in a caller scope (or its caller, etc.).

+The caller and parent are often the same, but can be different, e.g. after an `applyTemplates` instruction.

+Unless otherwise specified, the current node of a scope is the current node of the caller.

+In practice, this means that for variables:

+- **Variables** declared inside any given instruction **can** be accessed by **child** instructions.
+- **Variables** declared inside any given instruction **cannot** be accessed by **sibling** instructions.
+- **Variables** declared inside any given instruction **cannot** be accessed by **parent** instructions.
+- **Variables** declared inside any given instruction **cannot** be accessed by **templates called** within that instruction, unless explicitly passed as parameters.

+Whereas for templates:

+- **Templates** declared inside any given instruction **can** be accessed by **child** instructions.
+- **Templates** declared inside any given instruction **cannot** be accessed by **sibling** instructions.
+- **Templates** declared inside any given instruction **cannot** be accessed by **parent** instructions.
+- **Templates** declared inside any given instruction **can** be accessed by **templates called** within that instruction.

 ### Evaluation

 An evaluation is represented as a JSON Array, and consists of a series of instructions, which are executed in order and together return a node list.

 An instruction may trigger multiple evaluations, for example: a `select` to determine the nodes to perform the instruction on, followed by a `produce` on each of the nodes.

-### Production

-A production is an evaluation which will return a node list containing a single value, or a list of values.
+Evaluations will return a node list containing a single value, or a list of values.

-The results of a production may not always be acceptable to the context in which they are placed, for example:
+The results of an evaluation may not always be acceptable to the context in which they are placed, for example:

 - When the results are used to populate a JSON Array, any results are permitted, including an empty list
 - When the results are used to populate a JSON Object, only an even-sized list is acceptable (the list may be empty).
 These will be taken as keys and values, alternately, and keys must be strings.
-- The `templates` attribute takes a production in which no values may be returned.
+- The `templates` attribute takes an evaluation in which no values may be returned.
 - In the `test` attribute of an instruction, only a single true or false value is permitted.

-Instructions may specify further restrictions on allowable values in productions.
+Instructions may specify further restrictions on allowable values resulting from evaluation.

 ## Productive Instructions